Monday, December 29, 2014

 * * *

 It’s a well-known phenomenon that after positive life altering experiences, people feel gratitude and appreciation to a degree they have never before experienced.
-In his book, 14 Minutes, Alberto Salazar is openly skeptical of this bit of mysticism, but I’ve found it endures.
+Many are skeptical of this bit of mysticism, but I’ve found it endures.

 I’ve always thought of myself as an appreciative person, as one who tries to find the good, but I’ve never experienced appreciation and gratitude so profoundly.
 I was surprised that through all of this, I had cried only once.
 This was unusual for me, as I’ll tear up over moments of beauty even more readily than moments of distress.